Naim08/AiEmail/README.md

 -   Authentication: JWT
     *   Token Security: Ensuring JWT tokens are stored securely (e.g., not in local storage due to XSS attacks).

+## Accomplished over the Weekend

+*   All members of the team finished the MERN tutorials
+*   Implement user authorization on database backend - Naim(completed on Sunday)
+*   Wrote Project Proposal and planned work for the week.

 ## Group Members and Work Breakdown

 -   Fanyi Tang - Team Lead